 4. Phrasing your shortlisted keywords

-Considering user intent and context are crucial in phrasing your keywords.
+Considering user intent and context is crucial in phrasing your keywords.
 Your keyword phrase needs to be relevant to the needs and interests of your target audience for it to be ranked well in SERPs.

 There are basically three types of search queries:

 - Informational: Queries of this type are usually in question form.
 Users are seeking answers to questions.
 For example, “How do you do keyword research for beginners?”
 AnswerThePublic is a good tool to use to find commonly searched questions for specific keywords.